Eltaurus-Lt/Anki-Card-Templates/README.md

 There is also an [interactive online demo](https://codepen.io/Eltaurus/full/mdaMQby) to get a first-hand impression of the functionality before downloading anything (this demo is not updated as regularly as the template itself – only some of the oldest features of the template are represented).

-### Customization

-#### Key concepts (Anki vs Memrise)
+### Key concepts (Anki vs Memrise)

 When starting with Anki, it is a good idea to get a hold of its key concepts first.
-You can read about them [in the manual](https://docs.ankiweb.net/getting-started.html#key-concepts), but if you are coming from Memrise, it might be easier to understand those by analogy:
+You can read about them [in the manual](https://docs.ankiweb.net/getting-started.html#key-concepts), but if you are coming from Memrise (especially if you have edited a community course there), it might be easier to understand those by analogy:

  - **Note Types = Databases**